-This form is to be completed by the intern's direct supervisor and to be return to the Faculty internship supervisor, either by post or email.
-Please note that email documents should be formally stamped and signed by the company and sent as scanned attachment.
+This form is to be completed by the intern's direct supervisor and to return to the Faculty Internship Advisor, either by post or email.
+Please note that email documents should be formally stamped and signed by the company and sent as a scanned attachment.